A Domain Decomposition-Based CNN-DNN Architecture for Model Parallel Training Applied to Image Recognition Problems: Experimental Results

-In the last row of~\cref{tab:res_acc_flowers}, we report additional results for a decomposition of the images of type B (see~\cref{fig:dd_nn_ex} (right)) into $3\times 3$ nonoverlapping, square subdomains and $2\times 2$ additional square subdomains with a strong overlap.
-First, we observe that our approach does also work for the tested decomposition of the global image into sub-images which have a stronger overlap than for decompositions of type A such that the different sub-images overlap not only at the border areas.
-Second, we observe that in comparison with the tested decomposition of type A into $3\times 3$ sub-images, the final accuracy of the global coarse net is even increased.
-This implies that more sophisticated decompositions of the input data are also possible and can be beneficial for our approach.

 Finally, in~\cref{fig:runtime_flowers}, we provide the training times for the global CNN, the local subnetworks and the CNN-DNN using the global coarse net for different decompositions of the images into sub-images and hence, different numbers of subnetworks using the same computing resources.
+Given that, for all experiments, we have used a GPU cluster with $8$ NVIDIA GPUs, we always train the global network on one GPU and equally distribute the training of the local CNNs to the $8$ GPUs.
+More precisely, the training of the $k$-th local CNN is assigned to GPU with index=$k \mod 8$.
+Subsequently, we train the global coarse DNN on one GPU.
 Note that for the decomposed approach, we always provide the maximum training time needed for the training of one of the $N$ local networks which in sum with the training time of the global coarse net can be seen as the total training time for our model parallel approach.
-All training times are measured in seconds (s).
+All training times are measured in seconds (s) and we train all networks for $500$ epochs without using early stopping.
 As expected, the maximum training time for the local subnetworks decreases with increasing number of subnetworks due to the proportionally smaller size of the subnetworks and lower dimensional input data.
 The training time for the global coarse net remains approximately constant for all three tested decompositions.
 In sum, the training time for the global 2D CNN is $3.45$ times larger than for the decomposed approach with $2\times 2$ subnetworks and $4.17$ times larger than for the decomposition into $4\times 4$ subnetworks, respectively.
 We expect that the required training time can be reduced even more drastically for 3D CNN models operating on three-dimensional input data; see also~\cref{sec:res-CT}.